samox03/habitTracker_Python/README.md

 ## Getting Started

-Important: Make sure that Python 3.12 + is installed on your OS.
+Make sure Python 3.12 + is installed on your OS.

 ## Dependencies

 - Python 3.12 +
 - Questionary
-- Tabulate
 - sqlite3 (already included in the python package)
+- datetime

 ## Installing
 You can download the latest version of Python from [this link](https://www.python.org/downloads/) - Make sure to check "ADD to path" in the Python installer.